nawalgupta/node-restify/docs/pages/guides/server.md

 |reqIdHeaders|Array|an optional array of request id header names that will be used to set the request id (i.e., the value for req.getId())|
 |strictRouting|Boolean|(Default=`false`).
 If set, Restify will treat "/foo" and "/foo/" as different paths.|

-## Common handlers: server.use()
+## Universal handlers: server.use()

-A restify server has a `use()` method that takes handlers of the form `function (req, res, next)`.
+A restify server has a `use()` method that takes function handlers of the form of `function (req, res, next)`.
 Note that restify runs handlers in the order they are registered on a server, so if you want some common handlers to run before any of your routes, issue calls to `use()` before defining routes.

 Note that in all calls to `use()` and the routes below, you can pass in any combination of direct functions (`function(res, res, next)`) and arrays of functions (`[function(req, res, next)]`).

 ## Routing

 restify routing, in 'basic' mode, is pretty much identical to express/sinatra, in that HTTP verbs are used with a parameterized resource to determine what chain of handlers to run.
 Values associated with named placeholders are available in `req.params`.
 Note that values will be URL-decoded before being passed to you.

 ```js
 function send(req, res, next) {